jiangwenyuan/nuster/doc/lua-api/index.rst

   :param class_AppletTCP applet: An :ref:`applettcp_class`
   :param opaque data: The data which is stored in the transaction.
   :see: :js:func:`AppletTCP.get_priv`

+.. js:function:: AppletTCP.set_var(applet, var, value)

+  Converts a Lua type in a HAProxy type and stores it in a variable <var>.

+  :param class_AppletTCP applet: An :ref:`applettcp_class`
+  :param string var: The variable name according with the HAProxy variable syntax.
+  :param type value: The value associated to the variable.
+The type can be string or
+                     integer.
+  :see: :js:func:`AppletTCP.unset_var`
+  :see: :js:func:`AppletTCP.get_var`

+.. js:function:: AppletTCP.unset_var(applet, var)

+  Unsets the variable <var>.

+  :param class_AppletTCP applet: An :ref:`applettcp_class`
+  :param string var: The variable name according with the HAProxy variable syntax.
+  :see: :js:func:`AppletTCP.unset_var`
+  :see: :js:func:`AppletTCP.set_var`

+.. js:function:: AppletTCP.get_var(applet, var)

+  Returns data stored in the variable <var> converter in Lua type.

+  :param class_AppletTCP applet: An :ref:`applettcp_class`
+  :param string var: The variable name according with the HAProxy variable syntax.
+  :see: :js:func:`AppletTCP.unset_var`
+  :see: :js:func:`AppletTCP.set_var`

 External Lua libraries
 ======================